-The Dread X crew are back again with Dread X Collection 3, another collection of indie horror titles to give you the spookiest post-Halloween ever.
+The Dread X crew is back again with Dread X Collection 3, another collection of indie horror titles to give you the spookiest post-Halloween ever.
 This latest collection includes 12 brand-new titles from an almost entirely new collection of developers, except for Torple Dook.
 This time, the theme was "Spoopy," which means "cute but spooky" for anyone who doesn't know.
 As you can probably guess, that means that the line between cute and scary has been blurred so hard that I think I'm now scared of Bagpuss.

 Dread X Collection 3 - EDEN: Garden of the Blameless